SatrunsDream/DSC148-Project/README.md

 # DSC148-Project

 ## 0 Introduction
-Home prices serve as a key indicator of the real estate market, reflecting the health of the economy as a result. ... .
-In this project, we will be build a predictive model to estimate the current listing price/recently sold price of a home based on various property-related features, offering valuable insights into the housing market.
+Home prices serve as a benchmark for market value, reflecting the health of the economy as a result.
+Accurate home price predictions can help buyers, sellers, investors, and policymakers make informed decisions as market fluctuations and economic trends make it difficult to gauge a home's true value.
+In this project, we will be build a predictive model to estimate the current listing or recently sold price of a home using various property-related features.

-Understanding the factors that influence these prices can help buyers, sellers, and investors make informed decisions.
-By analyzing historical data and market trends, we can identify key drivers of home values and improve price predictions

-In this era of information explosion and online shopping bloom, people often refer to ratings when selecting products.
-Similarly, movie ratings are related to a movie's long-term reputation, popularity, and profit.

-In today's data-driven world, accurate home price predictions can assist buyers, sellers, investors, and policymakers in making informed decisions.
-Just as ratings help consumers assess product quality, home prices serve as a benchmark for market value and economic trends.

-Like product ratings guide consumers, accurate price predictions help buyers, sellers, and investors make informed decisions.

-Just as product ratings help consumers assess quality, home prices reflect market value and broader economic trends.
-Accurate predictions can guide buyers, sellers, investors, and policymakers in making informed decisions.

 ## 1 Dataset
 ### 1.1 Identify a dataset